emangulo/kickball-rules/README.md

 1. If a base runner is tagged with the ball, they may not touch the ball.
 If they do, play is considered obstruction, and play stops.
 2. If a base runner is in contact with the ball at any time (whether intentional or not), and is not on a base, the runner is out.

-**Foul out**: A kicker receives 4 fouls
+**Foul out**: A kicker receives 4 fouls.
-1. If the kicker receives three fouls and the fourth foul is obstructed by a stationary foreign object in fair territory (i.e. tree branch, overhead fencing), the kicker will get one additional foul.
+1. If the kicker receives three fouls and the fourth foul is obstructed by a stationary foreign object in fair territory (For instance, tree branch or overhead fencing), the kicker will get one additional foul.
 2. If the object is in foul territory, the ball would be considered a foul, as normal, and result in an out.

 **Fly out**: An opponent catches the ball in fair or foul territory.
 1. If the ball is caught in foul territory, the ball is considered live and base runners may advance.

-**Forced play**: A base runner is out if they do not reach the base before the opposing team player touches the base, while holding the ball, when the runner is forced to advance to that base A runner is forced to 2nd base
+**Forced play**: A base runner is out if they do not reach the base before the opposing team player touches the base, while holding the ball, when the runner is forced to advance to that base A runner is forced to 2nd base.

 **Throwing a ball**: An opponent throws the ball at a runner and hits them shoulders or below.
-1. If the thrown ball strikes the base runner in the head first, the base runner will be called safe.
+1. If the thrown ball strikes the base runner in the headfirst, the base runner will be called safe.
 2. The head is considered to be neck and above.
 3. Shoulders are not considered a head.
 4. If a runner is sliding, the ball may hit the player anywhere, including the head, to be considered out.